 a.
 Partial or incomplete rounds will be scored.
 If no action has occurred, the round should be scored as an even round.
 This is at the discretion of the judges.

-Posed to pics of official board position tion of official board position 13.
-A fighter who is hit with an accidental low blow must continue after a reasonable amount of time but no more than five (5) minutes, or he/she will lose the fight.
+13. A fighter who is hit with an accidental low blow must continue after a reasonable amount of time but no more than five (5) minutes, or he/she will lose the fight.